Padua College (Melbourne): Mornington

 The Mornington site is situated on over 14.5 ha in a rural environment.
-The Junior Campus offers approximately 910 students from Years 7-9 a comprehensive range of subjects.
+The Junior Campus offers approximately 768 students from Years 7–9 a comprehensive range of subjects.
 Year 10, 11 and 12 students are located in the Senior Campus which is separate from the rest of the College.
-There are approximately 600 senior students, who may choose to undertake various courses of study including the Victorian Certificate of Education (VCE), the Victorian Certificate of Applied Learning (VCAL) and Vocational Education and Training (VET).
-Senior Campus facilities include a study centre with networked computers, specialised science and computer laboratories, an agriculture centre and gymnasium.
+There are approximately 1153 senior students, who may choose to undertake various courses of study including the Victorian Certificate of Education (VCE), the Victorian Certificate of Applied Learning (VCAL) and Vocational Education and Training (VET).
+Senior Campus facilities include a study centre with networked computers, specialised science and computer laboratories, an agriculture centre and a gymnasium.

 Rosebud

 The Rosebud Campus was opened in 1987.
 The campus is designed on a homestead model.
-There has been a particular effort to use indigenous plants in the College grounds.
-The Rosebud Campus students move across to the Mornington Year 10-12 Campus for their senior studies.
+There has been a particular effort to use indigenous plants on the College grounds.
+The Rosebud Campus students move across to the Mornington Year 10–12 Campus for their senior studies.

 Tyabb

-The Tyabb Campus opened in January 2014, and draws upon students who live in the Western Port region.
+The Tyabb Campus opened in January 2014 and draws upon students who live in the Western Port region.
 It is located on Frankston Flinders Road at the corner of Western Port Highway.
-Students at Tyabb Campus are offered the same opportunities as the Year 7-9 students at the Mornington and Rosebud Campuses.
-The Tyabb Campus students also move across to the Mornington Year 10-12 Campus for their senior studies.
+Students at Tyabb Campus are offered the same opportunities as the Year 7–9 students at the Mornington and Rosebud Campuses.
+The Tyabb Campus students also move across to the Mornington Year 10–12 Campus for their senior studies.